Things to do in Battersea

 • Try fusion kebabs at Le Bab, mixing international flavours with classic Middle Eastern cuisine.

-• Enjoy sophisticated seafood, including a variety of shellfish, brunch and daily specials at The Wright Brothers
+• Enjoy sophisticated seafood, including a variety of shellfish, brunch and daily specials at Wright Brothers

-• Satisfy your sweet tooth and pick up gourmet chocolates and indulgent gelatos in every flavour at Venchi, or one of Crosstown's indulgent sourdough doughnuts.
+• Satisfy your sweet tooth and pick up gourmet chocolates and indulgent gelatos in every flavour at Venchi.

 Battersea Power Station bars